Boomtown (1956 TV series)

+With a natural ease and charisma, Trailer regularly demonstrated his considerable cowboy skills, which he picked up while spending his childhood summers on his grandfather's ranch in Texas.
+He also took part in skits and introduced the cartoons that rounded out the program.
+Trailer was aided by many guests, such as John MacFarland of the Franklin Park Zoo (for "Critter Corner").
+Very occasionally, Boomtown would be broadcast from remote locations, like the May 7, 1961 episode at the Pleasure Island amusement park in Wakefield, Massachusetts.

+In the live segments, Trailer presided over a series of audience-participation games and stunts, with prizes furnished by local merchants.
+One embarrassing episode had Trailer giving away a transistor radio emblazoned with a prominent Pepsi logo.
+Trailer said he had heard from parents asking if this was a real radio, and he demonstrated by turning the radio on.
+As the camera lingered on a close-up of the Pepsi logo, the radio (tuned to sister station WBZ-AM) was playing a Coca-Cola commercial.
+Trailer chuckled and explained, "These things happen when you're on live television."
+Another favorite stunt was having boys in the crowd wearing oversized long johns over their clothes, and having girls in the crowd stuff the suits with inflated balloons.
+Trailer would then take a pin and pop each balloon, while the crowd counted along with Trailer.

 One recurring, memorable segment of Boomtown was set to the music of Hey, Look Me Over.
-Rex would appoint two children sheriff and deputy, and hand them a wanted poster showing another member of the studio audience thinly disguised.
+Rex would appoint two children sheriff and deputy, and hand them a "wanted" poster showing another member of the studio audience thinly disguised.
 As the music played, the entire "posse" would march through the sheriff's office, waving for the camera (and for their families and friends watching; the segment ensured that every child had a chance to be on screen at least once).
 Trying for a prize, the young lawmen would attempt to pick out the person shown on the poster as he passed through the office.

-Trailer had moved from Philadelphia (where his TV series had ended) to Boston to host Boomtown on a short-term contract, but the show ended up running for almost two decades.
-Two-hundred thousand children appeared on Boomtown during its run, and another four million watched on TV or saw Rex at his many personal appearances across New England.
+Some 200,000 children appeared on Boomtown during its run, and another four million watched on TV or saw Rex at his many personal appearances across New England.
 Trailer essentially played himself, so he was never caught out of character: kind, quietly confident, eminently capable, and wholesome.
 Parents and children alike responded to Boomtown's subtle, integral messages encouraging respect for others and nature.
 Rex Trailer settled in the Boston area permanently where he remained a major local celebrity decades after the final episode of Boomtown aired.
 Trailer died in 2013.

 Trailer opened and closed each installment of the show with a live rendition of the Boomtown theme, a song that is said to have been "as sticky as the molasses used for grandma’s cookies on the old frontier."
-His audience participated by miming the shooting of a pistol into the air as they raucously sang along to the refrain of "Boom- Boom- Boomtown!"
+His audience participated by miming the shooting of a pistol into the air as they raucously sang along to the refrain of "Boom...
+Boom...
+Boomtown!"
 The complete lyrics to the song, Boomtown, are: